 j.
 NAER – If the direct iteration method was not used, a description of the vectors of NAER, including graphs or tables of summary statistics helpful to the understanding of the NAER vectors produced for each scenario, with a statement that a complete listing of NAER will be made available in electronic spreadsheet format upon request.

 k.
-Asset Risks Reflected – Discussion of any other asset risks reflected in the principle-based valuation under VM-21, as listed in VM-21 Section 1.C.2.a, not otherwise discussed in the VA Report.
+Asset Risks Reflected – Discussion of any other asset risks reflected in the principle-based valuation under VM-21 or VM-22, as listed in VM-21 Section 1.C.2.a or VM-22 Section 1.C.2.a, not otherwise discussed in the Annuity Report.

-7. Revenue-Sharing Assumptions – The following information regarding the revenue-sharing assumptions used by the company in performing a principle-based valuation under VM-21:
+7. Revenue-Sharing Assumptions – The following information regarding the revenue-sharing assumptions used by the company in performing a principle-based valuation under VM-21 or VM-22:

 a.
 Agreements and Guarantees – Description of revenue-sharing agreements and the nature of any guarantees underlying the revenue-sharing income included in the projections, including: the terms and limitations of the agreements; the relationship between the company and the entity providing the revenue-sharing income; the benefits and risk to the company and the entity providing the revenue-sharing income of continuing the arrangement; the likelihood that the company will collect the revenue-sharing income during the term of the agreement; the ability of the company to replace the services provided by the entity providing the revenue-sharing income; and the ability of the entity providing the revenue-sharing income to replace the service provided by the company.